-These rules are being rescinded in their entirety and will be replaced with new rules.
-The proposed new rules were designed to regulate all commercial marihuana businesses, regardless of their size.
+The proposed rules are designed to regulate all commercial marihuana businesses, regardless of their size.
 They are intended to allow any business, including a small business, to obtain a license in the industry.

 19. If small businesses are not exempt, describe (a) the manner in which the agency reduced the economic impact of the proposed rules on small businesses, including a detailed recitation of the efforts of the agency to comply with the mandate to reduce the disproportionate impact of the rules upon small businesses as described below (in accordance with MCL 24.240(1)(a-d)), or (b) the reasons such a reduction was not lawful or feasible.